A database is a structured collection of information. Our databases usually contain one or more of the following:

 ProQuest: combined search

 Searches all the listed ProQuest databases at once including Arts & Humanities Full Text, Art and Architecture Archive, ProQuest Research Library, various newspapers, and ProQuest Dissertations & Theses.
 Options are available to include/exclude individual databases.
-Please note that Statistical Insight needs to be searched separately (but can be searched using Summon).

-ProQuest Dissertations & Theses Full Text
+ProQuest Dissertations & Theses Global: Humanities and Social Sciences

 ProQuest Research Library